-An employee who has a regular work week, a Regent Board member or special category retiree as specified in the Plan Document is eligible to enroll for benefits as a Subscriber.
+An employee who has a regular work week, a Regent Board member, or a special category retiree as specified in the Plan Document is eligible to enroll for coverage as a Subscriber.
 The employee must contact the employer for the minimum number of hours that must be worked per week and other requirements to qualify for benefits.